Prešov: Roman Catholic Church

 Prešov is the seat of the Roman Co-Cathedral of St. Nicholas.
 The city is part of the metropolitan Košice Archdiocese.

 Greek Catholic Church

-Prešov is the seat of the Slovak Greek Catholic metropolis and the Prešov Greek Catholic Archeparchy, which was founded on November 3, 1815, by Emperor Francis II.
+Prešov is the seat of the Slovak Greek Catholic metropolis and the Prešov Greek Catholic Archeparchy, which was founded on 3 November 1815, by Emperor Francis II.

 Orthodox Church

 The Prešov Orthodox Diocese was established after World War II by the division of the Mukachevo-Prešov Orthodox Diocese.
 The Cathedral of St. Prince Alexander Nevsky was built between 1946 and 1950 in the traditional Russian style.

 Evangelical Church of the Augsburg Confession

 Prešov is also the seat of the diocese of the Evangelical Church of the Augsburg Confession in Slovakia.

 Religious education

-There are two theological faculties in the city - the Greek Catholic Theological Faculty and the Orthodox Theological Faculty.
+There are two theological faculties in the city – the Greek Catholic Theological Faculty and the Orthodox Theological Faculty.
 Both are part of the University of Prešov.

 Religious make-up

-The religious make-up was 55.8% Roman Catholics, 12.44% people with no religious affiliation, 8.15% Greek Catholics, 4.05% Lutherans, 1.55% Orthodox, 17.16% did not declare any religious affiliation.
-On the contrary, we see an increase in the number of atheists, Greek Catholics and the unidentified.
+The religious makeup in 2011 was 55.8% Roman Catholics, 12.44% people with no religious affiliation, 8.15% Greek Catholics, 4.05% Lutherans, 1.55% Orthodox, 17.16% did not declare any religious affiliation.
+On the contrary, there was an increase in the number of atheists, Greek Catholics and the unidentified.